 If you import any uncompressed audio files into your project using the "read directly" option, then your project depends on those files remaining available.
 At any time you can check which files your project depends on by clicking on Dependencies Dialog page for details..
 See the

 When you save a project you can choose whether or not to copy dependent files into the project.
 See the Projects Preferences page for details.

 When you import a compressed audio file into your project such as MP2, MP3, Ogg Vorbis or FLAC, there is usually no choice between "safer" and "faster" - the file's data is always copied into the project.

 Importing audio from CDs

 Audacity does not contain any function for importing (ripping) audio from CDs.
-This can, however, be achieved by using other programs to extract the data into a file format Audacity does support.
+This can, however, be achieved by using other applications to extract the data into a file format Audacity does support.